tomaszskowronek/DataCleansingTomasz/README.md

 # DataCleansingTomasz

-This DataCleansingTomasz repository contains the following files:
+The DataCleansingTomasz repository contains the following files:
 - run_analysis.R - an R program which reads and cleanse the raw data.
 The clean data is writen in the output file.
 - Codebook.md    - a document describing the variables, the data and the transormations performed to clean up the data
 - README.md      - a document describing all files of this repository

-1. run_analysis.R
-An R program reading data from the multiple text files in the getdata-projectfiles-UCI HAR Dataset.zip file available at: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The run_analysis.R program reads data from the multiple text files in the getdata-projectfiles-UCI HAR Dataset.zip file available at: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The getdata-projectfiles-UCI HAR Dataset.zip file contains the following text files required for this analysis: